A glimpse of the future: Jonathan Yeo at the Royal Academy

 Royal Academy of Arts, London

-Jonathan has spent the last couple of years experimenting with several cutting edge technologies related to image making, including virtual reality and advanced 3-D scanning.
-This show will see the unveiling of two groundbreaking new bodies of work, which combine sculpture and painted portraits with some of the latest scientific innovations to significantly push the boundaries of traditional artistic media.
+For the last 18 months Jonathan has been experimenting with various innovative technologies related to image making, including virtual reality and advanced 3D scanning.
+This show will see the unveiling of two ground breaking new bodies of work, which combine sculpture and painted portraits with some of the latest scientific innovations to significantly push the boundaries of traditional artistic media.

 Jonathan has been working closely with the leading optical company OTOY, who specialise in creating special effects for George Lucas and other Hollywood Sci-fi productions and have built the world's most advanced "light stage" scanner in Los Angeles.

-Access to their scanning and rendering facilities has enabled a series of works which has allowed Jonathan to create self portraits in a way that has never been possible for artists before.
+Access to their scanning and rendering facilities has enabled Jonathan to create self portraits in a way that has never been possible for artists before.
 Instead of looking in a mirror or working from photos, he is paving the way for other artists who will in future be able to see themselves in 3 dimensions in the same way we look at other people.

 By exploring this area for the first time it should help draw wider attention to a scientific tool which is likely to become a widespread part of everyone's lives over the coming years.

-In collaboration with Google's VR lab in San Francisco and Cultural Institute in Paris, Jonathan has spent the last 18 months helping develop their "Tilt Brush" programme which enables artists for the first time to draw freely in virtual reality.
-He has also been working with Pangolin Editions, one of the world's leading foundries, to adapt the software and enable the creation of large scale sculpture in metal in a way that has never been done before
+He has also been working with Pangolin Editions, one of the world's leading foundries, to adapt the software and enable the creation of large-scale sculpture in metal in a way that has never been done before.

 Described as a new genre which bridges painting and sculpture, the pieces have been crafted within a virtual "life room", using the HTC Vive headsets with the Tilt Brush tools and OTOY scans.
 By making solid structures based precisely on the kind of gestural marks which painters would normally use on canvas, this platform opens the door to an entirely new process, both for artists already working in three dimensions and those (like Jonathan) with little or no previous experience.